simphotonics/time_tracker/README.md

 `TimeStatus.ready` has no effect.

-In addition to methods for recording time points, the class [`TimeTracker`][TimeTracker] provides methods for json-serialization.
-It overrides the equality operator such that objects with the same status and the same recorded time points are considered equal.
-As such, a deserialized object will compare equal to the original object.
+In addition to methods for recording time points, the mixin [`TimeTracker`][TimeTracker] provides helper methods for json-serialization.
+It is recommended that classes *with* [`TimeTracker`][TimeTracker] override the equality operator such that a deserialized object will compare equal to the original object.

 ## Usage